peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 ### Divide
     public EFloat Divide​(EFloat divisor)
-Divides this object by another binary floating-point number and returns the result.
+Divides this arbitrary-precision binary floating-point number by another arbitrary-precision binary floating-point number and returns the result.
 When possible, the result will be exact.

 **Parameters:**